 In the last twenty years Carlo Strenger has treated many patients whose life and work is shaped by global networks like academia, the artworld, high-tech, finance or medicine.
 Their experience is of course shaped by their individual biographies, but also by the global forces that influence all of us.

-In his The Fear of Insignificance: Searching for Meaning in the Twenty-first Century, translated among others into French, Italian, Portuguese and Korean, Carlo Strenger describes the new species he calls Homo globalis, defined by its intimate connection to the global infotainment system.
+In his The Fear of Insignificance: Searching for Meaning in the Twenty-first Century, translated among others into French, German, Italian, Portuguese and Korean, Carlo Strenger describes the new species he calls Homo globalis, defined by its intimate connection to the global infotainment system.

 Strenger diagnoses Homo globalis’ wide-spread fear of leading insignificant lives.
 Making use of cutting-edge psychological, philosophical, sociological, and economic theory, he shows how these fears are generated by infotainment’s craze for rating human beings.